Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 -  `Download for Windows <https://distribution.mainnet.concordium.software/tools/windows/concordium-desktop-wallet-1.1.6.exe>`_

+The Windows build is not ready yet but will arrive shortly.
+Until then the link will not work.

 -  `Download for macOS <https://distribution.mainnet.concordium.software/tools/macos/concordium-desktop-wallet-1.1.6.dmg>`_

 Currently, the Desktop Wallet doesn't support Apple MacBook Air 2020 M1.